 There are several aspects of this message that appeal to me.
 He was introduced to me by someone I know so I am positively inclined.
 It’s personal and expresses a decent interest in my well being up front.
 It also explains fairly directly the value proposition: outsourcing.
 There may be tasks he can help us with.
 I think I’ll follow up.

-Well, that was cathartic… but what principles can we draw from the exercise?
+Well, that was cathartic… But what principles can we draw from the exercise?

 In our view, your connections on LinkedIn should be precious and not necessarily abundant.
 Choose carefully.
 If you are serious about the connection, look for someone you already know to make the introduction.
 That is the whole beauty of the first, second, and even third level connections on LinkedIn.
 Introductions from people you know are simply more valuable.